anitaaachung/web-scraping-with-python/README.md

-In this project, I scarp 100 largest companies from Wikipedia using python, and export to a CSV file.
+In this project, I scrap 100 largest companies from Wikipedia using python, and export to a CSV file.

 #Full code in 'web scrapping project.ipynb'